leonardovicentini/vconv/README.md

 ---

-Programma per convertiere i video mkv in mp4.
+Program to convert mkv videos to mp4.

 ### Requirements

-ffmpeg
+python3, ffmpeg

 ## Usage

-Il programma prevede i seguenti parametri:
+The program has the following parameters:

-parametro | significato
+parameter | meaning
 --- | ---
---help | Restituisce il messaggio di help
+--help | Returns the help message
---version | Restituisce la versione del programma --verbose | Output verboso con le informazioni sulla conversione in corso.
---quiet | Non restituisce alcun output sul terminale.
---file FILE | Specifica il percorso del file mkv da convertire --dir DIR | Specifica il percorso di una cartella contenente i file mkv --out | Specifica una sottocartella del percorso indicato in cui verranno inseriti i file convertiti --test | Se presente imposta la conversione solo per i primi 30 secondi di video.

-Per ulteriori informazioni digitare:
+--version | Returns the version of the program --verbose | Verbose output with information about the ongoing conversion --quiet | It doesn't return any output on the terminal --FILE file | Specifies the path of the mkv file to be converted --Dir DIR | Specifies the path of a folder containing the mkv files --out | Specifies a subfolder of the indicated path where the converted files will be placed --test | If present, set the conversion for the first 30 seconds of video only

+For more information, type:

     $ vconv -h

 ## Changelog

+**2020-06-07 02_02**

+- Bug fixed: The program crashed if file had '.' in the name

 **2020-04-11 02_01**

-Aggiunti i Flags --quiet, --verbose e --test.
-Risolto bug per cui il programma crashava se il file esisteva già nella cartella di destinazione
+- Added: --quiet, --verbose and --test Flags.
+- Bug fixed: The program crashed if the file existed already in the destination folder

 **2020-04-11 01_01**

-Prima versione
+- First version

 ## Author